-Elevation and slope are topographic variables frequently used to model flood hazard (Lee et al., 2017b; Tehrany et al., 2019a; Rahmati and Pourghasemi, 2017; Bui et al., 2019; Hosseini et al., 2019; Mobley et al., 2019; Darabi et al., 2019).
-Low-lying areas tend to serve as natural drainage pathways making them more susceptible to flooding and ponding during rainfall events.
-Elevation and slope were calculated using the National Elevation Dataset (NED), which was provided as a seamless raster product via the LANDFIRE website at a 30-m resolution LandFire (2010).
+Elevation and slope are topographic variables frequently used to model flood hazard (Lee et al., 2017; Tehrany et al., 2019a; Rahmati and Pourghasemi, 2017; Bui et al., 2019; Hosseini et al., 2019; Mobley et al., 2019; Darabi et al., 2019).
+Low-lying areas tend to serve as natural drainage pathways, making them more susceptible to flooding and ponding during rainfall events.
+Elevation and slope were calculated using the National Elevation Dataset (NED), which was provided as a seamless raster product via the LAND-FIRE website at a 30 m resolution (LandFire, 2010).

-Three continuous proximity rasters were used in this study: distance to stream, distance to coast, and height above nearest drainage (HAND).
-Proximity to streams and the coastline have been shown to be significant indicators of flood damage Brody et al. (2015) as these areas are typically much more prone to overbanking and surge respectively.
-More recent flood hazard studies have used proximity to streams (Lee et al., 2017b, a; Dodangeh et al., 2020; Janizadeh et al., 2019a, b; Tehrany et al., 2019a, b; Rahmati and Pourghasemi, 2017; Bui et al., 2019; Hosseini et al., 2019; Mobley et al., 2019; Darabi et al., 2019), whereas proximity to coasts has been less common (Mobley et al., 2019).
-Both distance to stream and coast were calculated based on the National Hydrography Dataset (NHD) stream and coastline features.
+Three continuous proximity rasters were used in this study: distance to stream, distance to coast, and Height Above Nearest Drainage (HAND).
+Proximity to streams and the coastline has been shown to be a significant indicator of flood damage (Brody et al., 2015) as these areas are typically much more prone to overbanking and surge, respectively.
+More recent flood hazard studies have used proximity to streams (Lee et al., 2017; Dodangeh et al., 2020; Janizadeh et al., 2019; Tehrany et al., 2019a, b; Rahmati and Pourghasemi, 2017; Bui et al., 2019; Hosseini et al., 2019; Mobley et al., 2019; Darabi et al., 2019), whereas proximity to coasts has been less common (Mobley et al., 2019).
+Distance to both stream and coast was calculated based on the National Hydrography Dataset (NHD) stream and coastline features.

 HAND is calculated by defining the height of a location above the nearest stream to which the drainage from that land surface flows (Garousi-Nejad et al., 2019).
 Areas with high measures of HAND are more buffered from flooding because it requires increasingly more stormwater of short durations to create the peak flows that would reach those locations.
-This measure has been used to calculate flood depths, the probability of insured losses from floods (Rodda, 2005), soil water potential (Nobre

-180 et al., 2011), groundwater potential (Rahmati and Pourghasemi, 2017), and flood potential (Nobre et al., 2011).
-HAND was downloaded from the University of Texas' National Flood Interoperability Experiment (NFIE) continental flood inundation mapping system (Liu et al., 2016) at a 10-m resolution.
+This measure has been used to calculate flood depths, the probability of insured losses from floods (Rodda, 2005), soil water potential (Nobre et al., 2011), groundwater potential (Rahmati and Pourghasemi, 2017), and flood potential (Nobre et al., 2011).
+HAND was downloaded from the University of Texas' National Flood Interoperability Experiment (NFIE) continental flood inundation mapping system (Liu et al., 2016) at a 10 m resolution.

-Topographic wetness index (TWI) (Beven and Kirkby, 1979) is a popular measure of the spatial distribution of wetness conditions and is frequently used to identify wetlands.
-TWI is used to quantify the effects of topography on hydrologic processes and is highly correlated with ground water depth, and soil moisture (Sörensen et al., 2006).
-This measure has been found to be

-185 and is highly correlated with ground water depth, and soil moisture (Sörensen et al., 2006).
-This measure has been found to be an influential and, in some cases, a significant predictor for estimating flood hazard (Lee et al., 2017b; Tehrany et al., 2019a;

-Bui et al., 2019; Hosseini et al., 2019; Tehrany et al., 2019b).
-TWI is calculated by the following equation:
+The Topographic Wetness Index (TWI) (Beven and Kirkby, 1979) is a popular measure of the spatial distribution of wetness conditions and is frequently used to identify wetlands.
+The TWI is used to quantify the effects of topography on hydrologic processes and is highly correlated with groundwater depth, and soil moisture (Sörensen et al., 2006).
+This measure has been found to be an influential and, in some cases, a significant predictor for estimating flood hazard (Lee et al., 2017; Tehrany et al., 2019a; Bui et al., 2019; Hosseini et al., 2019; Tehrany et al., 2019b).
+The TWI is calculated by the following equation: